SBRG/MASSpy/docs/installation/solvers.rst

 Working with other solvers
 --------------------------
 Prefer to work with a different optimization solver?
-It is possible to export the optimization problem for use in other solvers.
+It is possible to import/export optimization problems for use in other solvers.
-Read more at :ref:`/tutorials/exporting_optimization_problems.ipynb`.
+Read more at :ref:`/tutorials/import_export_optimization.ipynb`.